 Needle Cast.
 Needle cast is caused by a fungus known as Rhizosphaera kalkhoffii that causes pine and spruce trees to shed their needles.
 The symptoms of needle cast first appear on needles as light green to yellow spots before they become mottled and turn red or brown.
 Trees stricken by drought and poor planting practices are susceptible to needle cast.

 Apple Fireblight.
 A serious and contagious disease indigenous to North America that affects apples, pears, and other edible fruit-producing trees and plants including peaches, raspberries, plums, and cherries.
 Fireblight kills off branches from the tips downward.
-Controlling the disease is difficult and requires a combination of pruning, spraying, and injections.
+Controlling the disease is difficult and requires a combination of pruning, treating, and injections.

 Apple Scab.
 A serious disease that attacks apple trees in Ontario, apple scab is caused by the ascomycete fungus Venturia inaequalis.
 The disease manifests as dull black or grey-brown lesions on the surface of tree leaves, buds, or fruits; tree leaves are most susceptible to infection until they are fully mature.
 Apple scab also attacks flowering crab apples, mountain ash, and firethorn.

 Black Knot.
 Caused by the fungus Dibotryon morbosum, black knot is a serious disease that afflicts cherry, plum, and apricot trees.
 It can spread rapidly throughout an orchard if all knots are not removed.
-Black knot severely impacts the yield of infected trees, and controlling black knot requires pruning and spraying buds with a fungicide.
+Black knot severely impacts the yield of infected trees, and controlling black knot requires pruning and treating buds with a fungicide.

 Anthracnose.
 Anthracnose is a collection of fungal diseases affecting a large number of tree species.
 It causes dark, sunken lesions or cankers on leaves and twigs.
-Chemical spraying is not recommended for controlling anthracnose.
+Chemical treatment is not recommended for controlling anthracnose.
 Cleaning up fallen leaves can help reduce the spread of anthracnose.
 Green ash, elm, sugar maple, white oak, and black walnut trees are commonly infected by anthracnose.

 According to Natural Resources Canada, there are more than 200 native tree and shrub species, and almost 300 insects and 200 diseases found in Canada's forests.
-Shady Lane thwarts tree insect infestations using environmentally friendly, non-toxic, and low toxicity products strategically by spraying insects only when they’re vulnerable in their development.
-In addition to spraying, we use pheromone traps, bio-friendly insect repellents, and beneficial insects for effective pest control.
+Shady Lane thwarts tree insect infestations using environmentally friendly, non-toxic, and low toxicity products strategically by treating insects only when they’re vulnerable in their development.
+In addition to treating, we use pheromone traps, bio-friendly insect repellents, and beneficial insects for effective pest control.

 The common types of invasive insects degrading trees in Ontario include: